skills/code-with-codespaces/.github/steps/3-customize-codespace.md

 ### ⌨️ Activity: (optional) Verify our customizations

-Now that you've rebuilt the codespace, let's verify the python extension, GitHub CLI, and custom script were installed correctly in the Codespace.
+Now that you've rebuilt the codespace, let's verify the python extension, python version, and custom script were adjusted correctly in the Codespace.

 1. Ensure you are in the Codespace.